ed-cooper/lecture-hoarder/README.md

 Finally, execute the file called [run.py](run.py) *(requires Python 3.6+)*.

-Podcasts take a long time to download, so expect the first run to take over an hour to complete.
+Podcasts take a long time to download, so the first run may take a while to complete.

 If you interrupt the program while downloading, you may find ```.partial``` files in the output directory.
 They are incomplete downloads and can safely be ignored/deleted.